learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 }
 ```

-What we want to do now is pass this props into a React event handler.
+What we want to do now is pass this `handleColorChange` prop into a React event handler.

 ```js
 render() {